 \subsection{Presentation of the geometry}

 The solutions we are considering in this work arise from a combination of EiBI gravity, characterized by a certain length scale $l_{\epsilon}^2=\vert \epsilon \vert$ (with $\epsilon$ the EiBI parameter appearing the action) plus a matter sector composed of an anisotropic fluid characterized by a matter scale $l_{\beta}^2=\beta^4/2$ (with $\beta$ the parameter appearing in the corresponding energy-momentum tensor), which were first found in \cite{Menchon:2017qed}.
 A recap of the derivation of our setting extracted from such a reference can be found in Appendix \ref{App1}.
-In Schwarzschild-like coordinates $(t,x,\theta,\varphi)$ the line element is best presented using dimensionless variables $x \to x/r_c$ and radial function $z(x)=r/r_c$ with $r_c \equiv \vert \beta \vert$ and reads as follows
+In Schwarzschild-like coordinates $(t,x,\theta,\varphi)$ the line element is best presented using dimensionless variables $x \to x/r_c$ and a radial function $z(x)=r/r_c$ (encoding the areal radius of the two-spheres as $S=4\pi r_c^2 z^2(x)$) with $r_c \equiv \vert \beta \vert$ and reads as follows

 with the following definitions and conventions: